sigmaister/copy_CollapsOS/doc/zasm.md

 The emulated shell has a `hello.asm` file in its mounted filesystem that is ready to compile.
 It has two file handles 0 and 1, mapped to blk IDs 1 and 2.
 We will open our source file in handle 0 and our dest file in handle 1.
-Then, with the power of the `pgm` module, we'll autoload our newly compiled file and execute it!
+Then, with the power of the `fs` module's autoloader, we'll load our newly compiled file and execute it!

     Collapse OS
     > fnew 1 dest           ; create destination file
-    > fopn 0 hello.asm      ; open source file in handle 0
+    > fopen 0 hello.asm     ; open source file in handle 0
-    > fopn 1 dest           ; open dest binary in handle 1
+    > fopen 1 dest          ; open dest binary in handle 1
     > zasm 1 2              ; assemble source file into binary file
     > dest                  ; call newly compiled file Assembled from the shell